-A 5-part games series they created when they helped launch vLive – it was their first vLive exclusive content.
+A 5-part games series they created when they helped launch vLive – it was their first vLive exclusive content. (vLive was another Kpop fanbase app that was developed and run by Naver for several years, before being swallowed by Weverse.)
 Aired early in 2015.
 Shows the boys in their original dance studio drawing games from a bowl and then playing them: telephone charades, Wii boxing, blindfolded hide and seek, ping pong, cup stacking.
-It’s still available for free on vLive, for now.

-Run BTS started as a limited run series of 10 goofy episodes made in 2015, but then they brought it back in January of 2017 and it basically ran weekly through to fall 2021 , with occasional breaks for touring.
-As of October 2021, it’s on indefinite hiatus, but there’s always the chance they’ll bring it back someday.
+Run BTS started as a limited run series of 10 goofy episodes made in 2015, but then they brought it back in January of 2017 and it basically ran weekly through to fall 2021, with occasional breaks for touring.
+In October 2021 they announced a hiatus from weekly episodes, but that they’d return with the occasional handful of episodes from time to time.

 There are SO MANY iconic, gut-busting moments from Run BTS.
 It’s like a shot of joy directly into your veins, and is absolutely enjoyable by anyone, even non-fans.
 It’s a must watch for any ARMY.
 This show is where BTS gets the reputation of both adoring each other so much it’s visible, and yet being absolutely willing to betray each other for the prize of ramen noodles.

 Episodes are available on Weverse for free.
 Since episode 86, they also release set of “behind the scenes” photos to go along with the main show – these used to be a separate paid content stream but now you can get them if you have a Weverse membership.

 As of December 2022, all episodes going back to the very beginning are also available on YouTube (Bangtan TV channel – Episodes 1-40, Episodes 41-80, Episodes 81-120, Episodes 121-155).